zhangxy77/Mistranscription_Mistranslation/README.md

-This is Codes for the paper "Mistranslation Reduces Error Load in Evolving Proteins through Negative Epistasis with Mistranscription".
+This is Codes for the paper "Mistranslation suppresses mistranscription in eukaryotes".